BigelowLab/daymet/README.md

 ## Accessing grids

 First, instantiate a DaymetGridRefClass object with a uri.
-This process can take a bit of time and requires some patience as two large matrices of cell lccations are automatically downloaded.
+This process can take a bit of time and requires some patience as two large matrices of cell locations are automatically downloaded.

 A uri can be constructed for a given year and parameter.